MAD-Simulations/C208B/README.md

 Blender lightning for the exterior, cabin and flightdeck.
 A few instruments and buttons/switches ar missing like the clock, hobbsmeter and Lightning brightness switches.
 A menu like the Metroliner for weight and balance, changing liveries and versions without leaving the sim.
+Add a Avitab tablet
+Look into Skunkcraft updater so you don't have to follow this Github and get automatic updates.
 More things.

 If you want to help: